 In past disasters, and in response to the COVID-19 pandemic, the provision of emergency child care services and rebuilding and restoring of child care infrastructure has emerged as an essential service.
-Lead Agencies are required to establish a Statewide Child Care Disaster Plan

-(658E(c)(2)(U)).
-They must demonstrate how they will address the needs of children-including the need for safe child care before, during, and after a state of emergency declared by the Governor, or a major disaster or emergency (as defined by Section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5122)-through a Statewide Disaster Plan.
+Lead Agencies are required to establish a Statewide Child Care Disaster Plan (658E(c)(2)(U)).
+They must demonstrate how they will address the needs of children - including the need for safe child care before, during, and after a state of emergency declared by the Governor, or a major disaster or emergency (as defined by Section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5122) - through a Statewide Disaster Plan.
 The effective date for the establishment of this Statewide Disaster Plan was October 1, 2018.

-1.8.1 Statewide disaster plan updates

-Did you make any updates to the Statewide Disaster Plan since the FY 2019-2021 CCDF Plan was submitted?
-Please consider any updates that were made as a result of the Lead Agency's experiences in responding to the COVID-19 pandemic.
+1.8.1 Did you make any updates to the Statewide Disaster Plan since the FY 2019-2021 CCDF Plan was submitted?
+Please consider any updates that were made as a result of the Lead Agencys experiences in responding to the COVID-19 pandemic.
 (Note: It is a Lead Agency decision on how often a plan should be updated and which entities, if any, should be collaborated with in the updating process.)

+□ No

+✓ Yes

-[x] Yes.
-If yes, describe the elements of the plan that were updated:
+If yes s, describe the elements of the plan that were updated: Click or tap here to enter

+text.

-Added additional collaborative partners, such as Regional Technical Assistance Centers and Health Consultants and continuity of care policies due to COVID-19.
+Adde ed additional collaborative partners, such as Regional Technical Assistance

+Centers and Health Consultants and continuity of care policies due to COVID19.